 What is Cyber Security?

 Every practice, exercise, and technology used to protect networks, data, programs, software, and computer from cyber-attacks, breaches, and unauthorized access comes under the purview of cyber security.
 For example, many people look at the AlwaysVPN reviews and use VPNs to keep their IP address and data protected from hackers.
 These hackers want to access information like credit card details and email addresses but the VPN stops them from being able to do this — thus making it a form of cyber security.

 How do Cyber Security Attacks Occur?

 The fundamentals of cyber-attacks revolve around the vulnerabilities present in a company’s security.
 There are tests that companies can do to prevent cyber attack and to check their software has minimal vunerabilties.
 You can visit websites such as subrosacyber.com/penetration-testing and many more to research into Penetration Testing which is just one of the tests open to companies.
 As per our experts, there are three security aspects one should take care of.

-Issues in network, software and device design- Attackers often see through the errors in the design of the company’s security system.
+Issues in network, software, and device design- Attackers often see through the errors in the design of the company’s security system.
 You must take care of the patch management to regularly update the software and applications.
 There are security solutions for software that can be utilized, for example, you can go to this site and see what is available so that you can be assured your applications are secure.

 Features- sometimes, attackers use the software elements used to improve customer experience to decipher the system.

 User error – The most well-designed security software can be easily cracked due to user error.
 Thus, employees have to be trained to identify and take appropriate actions in the situation of a cyber breach.

 You must also know the types of cyber security attacks prevalent today.
 They are listed as follows: